This section provides answers to frequently-asked questions about user claims in iManage Security Policy Manager (iManage SPM).

 What happens if I reach or exceed the limit?

-When the (Allow) claim count for a user reaches 8,000, a warning appears on the Monitoring page of the iManage SPM Administration Console, advising of this.
+When the claim count for a user reaches 8,000, a yellow warning appears on the Monitoring page of the iManage SPM Administration Console, advising of this.
 This is also presented in the server logs.

 NOTE: You must have the Monitoring role to view the Monitoring page.

-• The total number of Allow claims is truncated to 10,000—and this truncation is applied to all agents and therefore all target systems.
-For the user, this means that they may lose access to some assets or collections to which, according to policy, they have access.
-The order in which over-limit claims are revoked is not chronological, but based on internal policy processing efficiency considerations, and is therefore not predictable.
+• The total number of claims is truncated to 10,000—and this truncation is applied to all agents and therefore to all target systems.
+For the user, this means that they may lose access to some assets or collections to which, according to policy, they have access—or conversely, they may have access to assets to which, according to policy, they don't have access.
+It's therefore important that you limit the number of claims that any given user in your system has.

 • Impacts in iManage Work as described in Why is there a claims limit?